laravel/vapor-docs/src/projects/deployments.md

 vapor deploy production --commit="${CI_COMMIT_ID}" --message="${CI_MESSAGE}"
 ```

+The commit hash will be injected into your applications environemnt under the key `VAPOR_COMMIT_HASH`

 ### Example With GitHub Actions

 If your application uses [GitHub Actions](https://github.com/features/actions) as its CI platform, the following guidelines will assist you in configuring Vapor deployments so that your application is automatically deployed when someone pushes a commit to the `master` branch: